wilsonmar/wilsonmar.github.io/_posts/2011-04-07-san-francisco.md

 Raise your hand when you have fun sustaining the words in bold, especially that long "sea" and those last words of the song.

-BTW The above version skips past starting lyrics in earlier versions which contain lines about other cities and containing the word "gay" which had a different meaning when Tony Bennett first sang it in 1964.
+BTW The above video skips past starting lyrics in earlier versions which contain lines about other cities and containing the word "gay" which had a different meaning when Tony Bennett first sang it in 1964.
 Tony <a target="_blank" href="https://www.youtube.com/watch?v=7QdvNjOAfUY&t=55m24s">gives the history about the song durig his Live concert December 10, 2002</a> - 20 songs in an hour (at age 76).

 <hr />